Bikes and public transport

 - remove any items that can be easily stolen

-- ensure your bike does not impede access for mobility impaired passengers
+- ensure your bike doesn't impede access for mobility impaired passengers

 Railings along ramps need to be free for people to hold onto.

-Parkiteer (stemming from the words 'park it here') bike cages provide undercover, free and secure bike parking at selected stations and major transport interchanges for around 25 bikes.
+Parkiteer (stemming from the words 'park it here') bike cages provide undercover, free and secure bike parking at selected stations and major transport interchanges.

-You access a cage with a swipe card once you are a registered user.
+You access a cage with a swipe card once you're a registered user.
 Movements in and out of the cages are electronically monitored.